 As the aircraft is moving in three dimensions the altitude indicator or altimeter is primarily important for obstacle clearance by the pilot.
-Setting the correct barometric pressure is equally important as a difference of 1 hPa/mbar is some 27 feet change in altitude.
+Setting the correct barometric pressure is therefore equally important as a difference of 1 hPa/mb is some 27 feet change in altitude.

 Here we are going to take a look inside this altitude indicator and see how it operates and what limitations these instruments may have that you must be aware off.

 In the image to the right we can see that the basic altimeter is barometric pressure sensor calibrated to indicate altitude.
-It contains one or more vacuum aneroid capsules, a sealed case and a connection to the static port.
+It contains one or more low pressure aneroid capsules, a sealed case and a leak free connection to the static port.

 During climb the pressure in the instrument case changes and the aneroid capsule will expand (climb) and this change is shown on the instrument face as a change in altitude.
 Setting the correct barometric pressure with the knob rotates the internal mechanism driving the three pointers.

 Most instruments have three pointers and can indicate up to 20000 ft.
-Two pointer instrument go up to 10000 feet.
-The subscale settings is either in inHg / hPa or even with dual scales.
-Some altimeters have a striped sector indicating that you are below 10000 feet./
+Two pointer instruments go up to 10000 feet.
+The subscale settings is either in inHg / hPa or even with dual scales should you wish such a type.
+Some altimeters have a striped sector indicating that you are below 10000 feet.

 Altitude indication is usually in feet but some indicators are also calibrated in meters.
-Most commonly gliders and some foreign aircraft.
+Most commonly gliders and some foreign east European aircraft.